thecarp/dactyl-keyboard/doc/options-main.md

 ### Section <a id="wrist-rest-bottom-plate">`bottom-plate`</a>

 The equivalent of the case `bottom-plate` parameter.
-If included, a bottom plate for a wrist rest uses the `thickness` configured for the bottom of the case.
+If included, a bottom plate for a erist rest uses the `thickness` configured for the bottom of the case.

 Bottom plates for the wrist rests have no ESDS electronics to protect but serve other purposes: Covering nut pockets, silicone mould-pour cavities, and plaster or other dense material poured into plinths printed without a bottom shell.